SEEDS-Group/TTSL/docs/language/common/statements.md

 - [Expression Statements](#expression-statements), which are used to evaluate expressions and perform operations while discarding the result.
 - [Assignments](#assignments), which are used to assign values to variables.
-- [Conditional Expressions](#conditional-expressions), which are used to execute code based on conditions.
+- [Conditional statements](#conditional-statements), which are used to execute code based on conditions.
 - [Loops](#loops), which are used to execute code repeatedly.

 ## Expression Statements